Example pattern

 The model

-Every act of making operates across three systems.
-A Need: what is wanted or required.
+Every act of making uses three building blocks.
+A Need: what is desired or problematic.
 Resources: people, skills, tools, time.
-A Solution: the artifact being built.
-Making is the process of moving across and between them.
+A Solution: the system being built.
+Making is what happens as you work to connect them.

 Scoping